Louise Harnby | Crime Fiction and Thriller Editor

 2 Comments

-Experimenting with new markets is not just about bringing in the money; it’s also about opening yourself up to new opportunities and experiences.
+Experimenting with new editing and proofreading markets is not just about bringing in the money; it’s also about opening yourself up to new opportunities and experiences.

-I’ll be the first to admit that I’m a creature of habit.
-I’m also a firm believer in not putting my eggs in one basket.
-Most of the prospective clients who contact me are similar to my existing clients: academic publishers.
-I know this market well – I understand its language; I’m familiar with its processes; and the expectations of what the work will involve are understood by me and the presses for whom I work.
+There was a time when most the prospective clients who contacted me were similar to my onboarded clients: academic publishers.
+I knew this market well – I understood its language; I was familiar with its processes; and the expectations of what the work involved were understood by me and the presses for whom I worked.

 A. What if the work doesn’t suit you?